tombefieux/ArduinoIRLEDStripController/README.md

 ## What you need to know
 Each controller has an id variable, so you can control several LED strips with several Arduinos.

-### Send what ?
+### What must you send?
-The RC5 protocol have frames of 14 bits.
+I based me on the RC5 protocol to send data.
+It has frames of 14 bits.
 To change the color, this controller needs to receive 6 frames:
 * One frame for each color value.
 Red first, green after and blue at the end
 * Each frame must be sent twice to check errors

-### The strucuture of a frame
+### The structure of a frame
 Each frame needs to contain the controller destination ID of 4 bits (so there's 15 possible destinations) and a value of 8 bits.
 Here is the structure of a frame:
 ```
-2 usless bits | destination | value = 14 bits
+2 useless bits | destination | value = 14 bits
 ```
+Here we have two useless bits to use the RC5 decoder library.

 ### Example
-Here we'll send the RGB color (254, 126, 187) to the controller of destination ID number 0.
+Here we send the RGB color (254, 126, 187) to the controller of destination ID number 0.
 ```
 254 in binary: 11111110
 126 in binary: 01111110